SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/Catalog/Register_Catalog_Item.md

 uid: Register_Catalog_Item
 ---

-# Catalog registration
+# Registering a Catalog item

- In order to make a catalog item (version) available on [Catalog](https://catalog.dataminer.services/), you need to register it with an organization.
+In order to make a new Catalog item or a new version of a Catalog item available in the [DataMiner Catalog](https://catalog.dataminer.services/), you need to register it with an organization.

- The catalog item will only be available for the registered organization and will be marked *private* in the UI to indicate it as such.
+When you register a new Catalog item, it will only become available for the registered organization, and it will be marked as *private* in the UI to indicate this.

- Registration can be done using the [Catalog UI](#catalog-ui) and the [Catalog API](#catalog-api).
+Registration can be done using the [Catalog UI](#using-the-catalog-ui) or the [Catalog API](#using-the-catalog-api).

- Below you can find detailed steps on how to use them.
+> [!TIP]
+> For a practical example, refer to the tutorials [Registering a new connector in the Catalog](xref:Tutorial_Register_Catalog_Item) and [Registering a new version of a connector in the Catalog](xref:Tutorial_Register_Catalog_Version).

-## Catalog UI
+## Using the Catalog UI

-Using the Catalog UI, it is possible to register a catalog item by its *name* and *type* but no version can be registered.
+Using the Catalog UI, it is possible to register a new Catalog item by its *name* and *type*, but it is not possible to register a new version for an item.

-Registration returns a unique identifier for the catalog item, which can be used by the [Catalog API](#catalog-api) to update additional properties or register new versions.
+Registration returns a unique identifier for the Catalog item, which can be used by the [Catalog API](#using-the-catalog-api) to update additional properties or register new versions.

-To register a new catalog item:
+To register a new Catalog item:

 1. Go to the [Catalog](https://catalog.dataminer.services).